manojpramesh/solidity-cheatsheet/README.md

 ### Abstract Contracts

-Contracts that contains implemented and non-implemented functions.
+Contracts that contain implemented and non-implemented functions.
 Such contracts cannot be compiled, but they can be used as base contracts.

 ```
 pragma solidity ^0.4.0;